marco-morales/QMSS-GR5069_Spring2017/week_05/datachallenge1/references/README.md

 * at least three (3) organized crime members, or less if using military-grade equipment and explosives
 * violent resistance to armes forces and other government authorities
-* a response to an "aggression" wehere fire is exchanged
+* a response to an "aggression" where fire is exchanged
 * events where criminals cannot be subdued on a single tactical manouver
 * extraordinarily, skirmishes within penitentiaries involving organized crime